 The Clark School of Engineering's 2018 Academic Facilities Plan concluded that the Clark School needs an additional 223,000 NASF over the next 20 years in order to be competitive with its peers.
-The University overall has a space deficit of 1.44M NASF, with 0.82M NASF of that in research space, and cannot currently accommodate this growth.
+The University overall has a space deficit of 0.83M NASF, with 0.33M NASF of that in research space, and cannot currently accommodate this growth.

-Zupnik Hall will add about 36,000 NASF of modern research space to the campus inventory, enhancing the ability of faculty to secure research grants.
+Zupnik Hall will add over 86,000 NASF of space, including about 36,000 NASF of modern research space to the campus inventory, enhancing the ability of faculty to secure research grants.
 Total research expenditures of the programs associated with this project are projected to grow from \$56M in FY 2020 to \$86.8M in FY 2030.

 We awarded a design/build contract in December 2021 and started construction in December 2022.
-Early site and utility work is completed, and construction of the building foundations is underway.
-The \$64.92M requested in FY 2025 is needed to continue construction and begin purchasing some long-lead equipment.
+Construction is well is underway.
+The \$58.7M requested in FY 2026 is needed to continue construction and purchase equipment.